qian2z/GameHub/README.md

 # Introduction

-GameHub is a React project inspired by the teachings of Mosh Hamedani, the renowned founder of codewithmosh.com.
+GameHub is a React project inspired by the teachings of Mr. Mosh Hamedani, the renowned founder of codewithmosh.com.

 This repository serves as a platform for:
 - Discovering video games